 Exposure to dust, dirt, lotions, soaps, even air and moisture can dull our favourite jewellery over time.
 No need for getting it professionally cleaned or spending money on a jewellery cleaners full of harsh chemicals, you can make your own DIY jewellery cleaner at home with simple ingredients!

-Here are a few natural homemade jewellery cleaners for all types of jewellery (gold, silver, diamonds, etc.) you can whip up in no time to clean tarnished, dirty, or dull jewellery.
+A natural homemade jewellery cleaner for all types of jewellery; gold, silver, diamonds, etc. that you can whip up in no time to clean tarnished, dirty, or dull jewellery.

 - Baking soda